After a year away during the pandemic, a church comes together for Easter tradition

 The Easter services are a reminder to the dog-walkers and joggers nearby that Florida Avenue Baptist is still here, Trent said.

 “Some people complain about gentrification,” Trent said.
-“Folks got to stay, we’ve got to reclaim the neighborhood.”
+“Folks got to stay; we’ve got to reclaim the neighborhood.”